Nick Margevicius: Seattle Mariners

-He was designated for assignment on May 5, 2022.
+Margevicius was designated for assignment by Seattle on May 5, 2022.
 On May 9, Margevicius cleared waivers and was sent outright to the Triple-A Tacoma Rainiers.
-He was released on March 6, 2023.
+In 33 appearances (seven starts) for Tacoma, he struggled to an 0-4 record and 7.53 ERA with 51 strikeouts over 49 innings of work.
+Margevicius was released by the Mariners organization on March 6, 2023.